Duration

 Uwajima

 Today, experience a scenic train and ferry ride from Kagoshima to Uwajima, where you can explore the great coastal scenery and tasty local seafood restaurants of the waterfront.
 Try some local delicacies, such as Taimeshi (rice and sea bream) and Jakoten (fish cakes).
-Depending on the season, you may also be able to witness a one-of-a-kind bullfighting event, as these take place here five times a year.
-L
+Depending on the season, you may also be able to witness a one-of-a-kind bullfighting event, as these take place here four times a year.

 Hotel Options